-Facts about life in Japan that puzzles Westerners
+Facts about life in Japan that confuses the world

 Japanese culture is often taken as mysterious and contradictory for Westerners.
 In Japan some values are obvious at first sight: order, organization, hierarchy and privacy.
 The Japanese psyche however is much more complex than that, especially regarding human interactions and sexuality.